 Out of our state’s 60+ state parks and recreation areas, here are some of Wisconsin’s hidden gems.

-You can camp on an island right along the water’s edge at Brunet Island State Park, a 1,300-acre park at the confluence of the Chippewa and Fisher rivers.
+You can camp on an island right along the water’s edge at Brunet Island State Park, a 1,300-acre park at the confluence of the Chippewa and Fisher rivers near Cornell.
 Plentiful paddling opportunities abound in the island’s channels and lagoons, as well as hiking on the 20-mile Old Abe State Trail.

-In addition to a campground with more than 50 sites, this park in Chippewa County offers boat rentals, an accessible fishing pier and picture-perfect picnicking.
+In addition to a campground with more than 50 sites, this park in Chippewa County offers boat rentals, a wheelchair accessible fishing pier and picture-perfect picnicking.

 The highlight of Dane County’s Governor Nelson State Park (named after Earth Day founder Gaylord Nelson) is a dog beach with a pier and ramp to help your pup get in and out of the water, and the best part is, there’s also a fantastic view of the Wisconsin State Capitol and downtown Madison right across lovely Lake Mendota.

 Along with its sandy beaches, you’ll find a boat launch, picnic areas, prairie restorations and more than eight miles of trails at this day-use park.
 Hike the mile-long Woodland Trail for views of several Native American mounds and a 358-foot panther effigy.